Colleen Mary O'Toole: Legal career

 Judge O'Toole began her legal career in 1991 as a law clerk and a litigation and appellate attorney in the Cuyahoga County Public Defender's Office.
 After this, she worked as a litigation manager for the National Interstate Company.
 In 1995, she began working as counsel with the firm Kramer and Niermann, LPA.
 Then, in 1998, she opened her own "Law Offices of Colleen M. O'Toole".
 She has practiced in the areas of civil, criminal, corporate and family law.

 In 2004, she was elected to the Court of Appeals.
 She lost her re-election bid in 2010.
 She was then elected again to the bench in 2012.
 She has decided over 1500 cases 72 murders and authored over 500 opinions.
 She established a case management system which reduced backlog by 60% in the court of appeals.
 She advocated for efficiency and increased access to pro se litigants.

 Judge O'Toole is admitted to practice before the United States District Court for the Northern District of Ohio, the United States Court of Appeals for the Sixth Circuit, and the United States Supreme Court.
 She has held memberships in the American, Ohio, Cleveland, Lake County and Geauga County Bar Associations and has been a member of the Cuyahoga County Criminal Defense Lawyers Association.
 She was an adjunct professor at John Carroll University, and presently serves as one for Kent State University.

+As of 2025, she is no longer the prosecutor of Ashtabula County.
+Her time as the prosecutor was viewed as horrible by many in Ashtabula County.
+She was not on speaking terms with some of the judges, and her own party asked her to step down as prosecutor, however, she refused.